PjHurtig/adventure-lab/README.md

 ## Future Features

 - Subscribe form is only connected to code institute formdump at the moment, but will be a fully functional email-list with automatic welcome email in the future
-- A user forum for diskussion between members
+- A user forum for discussion between members

 # Technologies Used